Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Gerrit
 ======

-Gerrit integration is still pretty new so a good knowledge of both Gerrit and Tuleap.
+Gerrit integration is still pretty new so a good knowledge of both Gerrit and Tuleap is required.

 Gerrit is a code review tool built on top of git.
 It also manage permissions for repository access.